perindia2016/locator-service/README.md

 ## Technology Components

 - Cloud Provider - Google Cloud Platform
-- Deployment - Docker images via Kubernetes
+- Deployment - Docker images using Kubernetes
-- In Built Load Balancer (LB) from Google
+- In Built Load Balancer (LB)
 - App Platform - Node.js
-- Caching - Redis running on Google
+- Caching - Redis

 ## Architecture Description
 In the architecture we tried to use the cloud providers built in capabilities where possible.
 For Google, this includes Redis service LB.
 To provide a potentially scalable solution we can scale out each tier as required, but have not done this due to "free" cloud restrictions.

+### Cloud Provider - Google Cloud Platform

+### Deployment - Docker images using Kubernetes

+Some description on how you created images and deployed using K8s.

+### Load Balancer

+How was this configured.

+### App Platform - Node.js

+How was the application developed.

+### Caching - Redis

+How Redis was used.

 ## Running the Demo